cjratcliff/ml-compiled/docs/td.rst

 This means the target depends on the network weights, unlike in supervised learning.
 The loss function tries to change the parameters such that the estimate and the true Q-values are as close as possible, making forecasts of action-values more accurate.

+Periodically freezing the target Q network helps prevent oscillations or divergence in the learning process.

 `Playing Atari with Deep Reinforcement Learning, Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_

 `Human-level control through deep reinforcement learning, Mnih et al. (2015) <https://www.nature.com/articles/nature14236>`_

 `Rainbow: Combining Improvements in Deep Reinforcement Learning, Hessel et al. (2017) <https://arxiv.org/pdf/1710.02298.pdf>`_

+Experience Replay
+'''''''''''''''''''
+The use of a replay memory means it is necessary to learn off-policy, hence the choice of Q-learning.

+`Self-Improving Reactive Agents Based on Reinforcement Learning, Planning and Teaching, Lin (1992) <http://www.incompleteideas.net/lin-92.pdf>`_

+`Playing Atari with Deep Reinforcement Learning, Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_

 Prioritized Experience Replay
 ''''''''''''''''''''''''''''''''
-A replay memory and periodically freezing the target Q network prevents oscillations or divergence in the learning process.
-The use of a replay memory means it is necessary to learn off-policy, hence the choice of Q-learning.
+In the standard approach, (eg `Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_) samples are selected uniformly at random from the replay memory.
+Prioritized Experience Replay samples

 `Prioritized Experience Replay, Schaul et al. (2015) <https://arxiv.org/abs/1511.05952>`_